Yukihiko Yaguchi: Career

 After he graduated from the university, Yaguchi took part in an entry exam at Toyota and started to work with the company.
 One of his first projects was the design of the Toyota Supra.
 He worked on the Supra Mark 1, Mark 2, Mark 3 and Mark 4.
-Around 2000 (before the IS F project started) Toyota came up with a car named the Chaser.
-Yaguchi designed this car as a mix between a luxury car and a very sporty car.
+Yaguchi was involved in the design of a variation of the Toyota Mark II model called the Chaser, which was intended to be a mix between a luxury car and a very sporty car.
 The car that resulted had the suspension and the engine of the Supra.
 This car can now be seen as predecessor of the Lexus IS F.

 While he designed the Supra Yaguchi-san was at the 1980s birth of Lexus as a part the TMC.
 He spent a lot of time with the new designs for Lexus cars (especially Lexus LS 400) and became head of general development and planning for Lexus.
 In the year 2006 he was asked to manage the design for the IS F.

 The IS F is the sports version of the normal Lexus IS sedan.
 For the IS F, Yaguchi was inspired by driving in a lot of other cars.
 In an interview, he said that he loves sports cars, but thinks it's a pity that the most sports cars have 2 seats instead of 4.
 Exactly that idea was the basis for the IS F.